-46.23 The change to bring CQUIN, from 1 April 2021, within the scope of the API rules within the National Tariff Payment System has some important consequences.

-- 46.24 CQUIN now only applies to those contractual relationships within scope of the API rules that is, to - all CCG-Trust relationships within the same ICS; - all other CCG-provider relationships with an EACV of more than £10m; and - all specialised services commissioned from providers by NHS England.
+- 46.24 The change to bring CQUIN within the scope of the API rules within the National Tariff Payment System will in principle have some important consequences, however, and these are explored below. - 46.25 CQUIN now only applies to those contractual relationships within scope of the API rules - that is, to - all CCG-Trust relationships within the same ICS; - all other CCG-provider relationships with an EACV of more than £10m; and - all specialised services commissioned from providers by NHS England.